 As a result of the settlements and arbitration award described above, Liggett and Vector Tobacco reduced cost of sales in the aggregate by \$22,356 for years 2013 - 2015.
-Liggett and Vector Tobacco maybe entitled to further adjustments for 2015 forward.
-The remaining NPM Adjustment accrual of approximately \$20,000 at June 30, 2016 relates to the disputed amounts Liggett withheld from the non-settling states for 2004 - 2010, which may be subject to payment, with interest, if Liggett loses the disputes for those years.
-As of June 30, 2016, there remains approximately \$28,600 in the disputed payments account relating to Liggett's 2011 - 2015 NPM Adjustment disputes with the non-settling states.
+Liggett and Vector Tobacco may be entitled to further adjustments for 2015 forward.
+The remaining NPM Adjustment accrual of approximately \$20,000 at September 30, 2016 relates to the disputed amounts Liggett withheld from the non-settling states for 2004 - 2010, which may be subject to payment, with interest, if Liggett loses the disputes for those years.
+As of September 30, 2016, there remains approximately \$28,600 in the disputed payments account relating to Liggett's 2011 - 2015 NPM Adjustment disputes with the non-settling states.

 Disputes over the NPM Adjustments for 2004-2014 remain to be arbitrated with the states that have not joined the settlement.
 The dispute over the NPM Adjustment for 2015 remains to be arbitrated with all the states.
-The arbitration panel for the 2004 NPM Adjustment dispute has been selected and that proceeding has commenced.